-While my husband and I love to camp, now that we’re in our mid-forties we’ve discovered that the air mattress that fits inside our small tent isn’t nearly as comfortable as our mattress at home.
+While my husband and I love to camp, we’re now in our mid-forties and the air mattress that fits inside our small tent isn’t nearly as comfortable as it used to be.
 And I don’t know about you, but pulling my body to an upright position after sleeping on the cold ground is much more difficult now than it was when I was in my 20s.

 Forget the air mattress!
 We van camp with an 8-inch memory foam mattress.
 No aching bones for me in the morning.

-You can drive and park anywhere.
+You can drive and park a campervan anywhere.

-When you’re in an oversized vehicle, it’s important to consider the route you’ll take to your destination.
-Not only that, you also need to make sure you’ll have room to park once you arrive at your destination.
+When you’re in an oversized vehicle like an RV, it’s important to consider the route you’ll take to your destination.
+You also need to make sure you’ll have room to park once you arrive at your destination.

 One key to keeping van camping prep to a minimum is to purchase and stock your cabinets with food and snacks that are easy to prepare on the road.
 Some of my staple items are canned chicken breast, tortillas, bread and cheese to make quick quesadillas or shredded chicken sandwiches.

 I love to cook with my camp stove and pie irons, but if we need a quick on-the-go snack, I’m likely to grab granola bars, nuts, carrots, apples, cheese, hummus and pretzels.

-Keep in mind, that many Walmart stores welcome campers in the parking lot overnight, but if you see a sign posted that says, “No overnight parking permitted”, that property isn’t one of them.
+One night, we ended up in the Walmart parking lot.
+Many Walmart stores welcome campervan camping in the parking lot overnight for no charge.
+But if you see a sign posted that says “No overnight parking permitted,” that property isn’t one of them.

 We didn’t intend to camp at Walmart, but the nearby national park only accepts campers on a first-come, first-served basis.
 Unfortunately, the campground was full by the time we arrived.

-I was looking at the granola bars when I spotted the Nature Valley Coconut Butter Biscuits and decided to give them a try.
+I was looking at the Nature Valley Cups and Biscuits when I spotted the Coconut Butter Biscuits and decided to give them a try.
 This on-the-go snack is perfect for those van camping days when we’re relaxing by the lake, needing a satisfying snack to satisfy our sweet tooth after lunch, or when we’re driving down the highway en route to our next destination.